DESTHUbb/data-analysis-with-python/README.md

 #### 5. Construction of the dashboard framework to view and analyze the data.
 #### 6. Developing several distinct chart types using plotly libraries to visualize the data in different ways.

+## Requirements
+### To work through this article, you will need several things that are all easily avialable:

+### Computer that can run Python (at least version 3.7 though I developed this using python 3.9)
+### The modules listed in the “requirements.txt” file
+#### Some nice-to-haves, but not specifically required is a Fed API Key for updating the data using the pull_fed_data.py script.